-- To which communities, public and academic, are you addressing your submission?
+- To which audience(s) are you addressing your submission?

-- Does the work open doors to constructive communication with others who share interest in the topic but who might not be experts in it?
+- Does the work open doors to constructive communication with others interested in the topic but not directly engaged with it?

 - Are the disciplinary terms that frame the submission accessible to a broad audience that might not be familiar with the specialized usage in an academic community?

-- How can the more technical, academic framing be refined to deepen a broader public’s understanding of the topic without undermining the academic credibility of the submission?
+- Can the more technical, academic framing be refined to increase a broader public’s understanding of the topic without undermining the academic credibility of the submission?

-- How will the submission be recognized by the academy as excellent scholarship?
+- How will the submission be recognized as excellent scholarship?

 - How will the submission be recognized by the public as compelling and important?

 ) aims to help reconfigure the relationship between the academy and the broader public by creating and cultivating material that speaks to both audiences.
 The stylistic consistency of submitted material helps ensure that this mission is realized.
 As such, original submissions and citations of curated material should follow the Chicago Manual of Style